Dare I say it? Winter is coming.

 I don't remember the last time I saw snow in early November along the Pacific Northwest, nor the temperature plunge so drastically (+16 down to 0) in a matter of a 48 hours.
 Nevertheless, it happened on the Island last week.
 I remember waking up, seeing the snow flakes and thinking to myself "it's time" *said in a heroic tone*.
 By that, I meant it was time to save the vegetables from certain death; I pulled my boots on (and some clothes, because I'm not that kind of neighbour) and headed outside to cover the garden beds.
 It hasn't snowed since, thankfully...for as much as I love Fall and Winter, snow is November is not my cup of tea.

-As you've guessed, this is somewhat of a "hot" drink (taste-wise) meant to be consumed in small-ish doses.
-Steve and I drink it straight up sans sweetener, however, the option is there to add a few tablespoons of maple syrup or honey.
-I quite enjoy the kick (more like punch) of this tonic, and I'm all about boosting my immunity during cold season.
+While soups, stews and all-things-comfort-food are on repeat, I always make time for fresh fruits and vegetables in my day.
+This recipe contains Vitamin C from fresh citrus juices and has the heat or fresh ginger root and a pinch of cayenne pepper.
+As you've guessed, this is somewhat of a "hot" drink (taste-wise) meant to be consumed in small doses.
+We drink it straight up sans sweetener, however, the option is there to add a few tablespoons of maple syrup or honey.
+I quite enjoy the kick of this tonic, and I'm all about boosting my fresh produce intake during cold season.

-WARMING CITRUS + GINGER ROOT TONIC
+CITRUS GINGER ROOT TONIC

-- 2 naval oranges, rinds cut off
+- 2 naval oranges rinds cut off

-- 1 lemon, rind cut off
+- 1 lemon rind cut off

-- 1 lime, rind cut off
+- 1 lime rind cut off

-- 1/2 grapefruit, rind cut off
+- ½ grapefruit rind cut off

-- 1-1″ piece fresh ginger root
+- 1 inch piece fresh ginger root

-- 1/16 tsp (a good pinch) ground Cayenne Pepper
+- 1/16 teaspoon Ground Cayenne Pepper

 - 1 cup filtered water

-- 3 tbsp maple syrup (optional)
+- 3 tablespoon maple syrup optional

 you can adjust the amount of maple syrup in the recipe if you find the heat too much.
-If you are new to working with oregano oil, start with 2-3 drops max.
-Oregano oil can be used topically, but we’re not interested in that here; if you happen to get any on your hands, be sure to wash them and avoid touching your eyes to prevent irritation.
+Be cautious using cayenne pepper- it is hot and if you happen to get any on your hands/skin, be sure to wash the area thoroughly and avoid touching your eyes to prevent irritation.